hercules-390/hyperion/hRexx_readme.txt

 returned              ==> MACOSX COMMAND /Hercules/sandhawk.390.build/hercules.rexx

-notice the full resolved path of the configuration file
+note the full resolved path of the configuration file

+03/18
+fixed a small glitch where sometimes the rexx status display returned a dirty buffer

+fixed the logic glitch in the extension separator
+USES NOW THE SAME separator as the one used by PATH, only one separator to remember !

 to do ...
 some cosmetics